18F/handbook/docs/welcome-to-civicactions/welcome.md

 ### Schedule

-This is a typical onboarding schedule, but the timing may shift based on when you’re hired and company holidays, etc.
+This is a typical onboarding schedule, but the timing may shift based on when you're hired and company holidays, etc.

 #### <a name="week-1"></a>Week 1

 The first week will be dedicated to general orientation.
-You’ll also learn about our working practices, our primary tools and how we use them, and your specific job role.
+You'll also learn about our working practices, our primary tools and how we use them, and your specific job role.

 > @todo [Update Day 4 and Day 5 Role-based Training rows with appropriate links](https://trello.com/c/L1FxQ1pp/101-add-appropriate-links-for-role-based-training-to-day-4-and-day-5-sections-of-welcome-md)